march-newsletter-ideas

 National Women’s Day Month is all throughout March, giving you another meaningful cause to spotlight.

-You have several ways you can play it.
+You can play it in several ways.
 You could launch a series of emails discussing the most influential women in your industry, or you can spotlight historical women.

 You can also write about important women-supported or related causes that are near and dear to your company’s heart, increasing awareness (and donations).